fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.MachineLearning/v0.9.2.1/New-AzureRmMlWebService.md

 ```

 ## DESCRIPTION
-The **New-AzureRmMlWebService** cmdlet creates an azure_2 Machine Learning web service resource in a new or existing resource group.
+The **New-AzureRmMlWebService** cmdlet creates an Azure Machine Learning web service resource in a new or existing resource group.
 If a resource with the same name exists in the resource group, the cmdlet acts as an update operation and overwrites the existing web service resource.

 To determine the resource group name of an existing web service, run the Get-AzureRmMlWebService cmdlet to display the web services in your subscription.